JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/07-Defining-Modular-Monads.md

 ## Interpreting Free Monads

+What is a compiler?
+Generally, a compiler will parse some high-level language (human-readable source code) and convert it into a runnable platform-specific machine code.
+This is the general idea of the `Free` monads, as the above example just showed.

+Thus, we have the high-level source-code-like 'language' (i.e. the `Add` and `GetValue` types above) that we "compile"/"interpret" into machine code via our algerbras (i.e. functions with the type signature: `Functor f => f a -> a`).
+The "interpreter" is what actually runs the machine code / the layer we introduce `Effect`/`Aff` into the picture.

 When we look at how to define an instance for a data type, it follows this pattern (written in meta-language):
 ```purescript
 data Language theRestOfTheComputation